Transport, Access & Logistics

 Oxfordshire County Council travel plan drivers

-Access & Movement
+Access and Movement

 A landscaped stepped portion of the plaza provides managed access to teaching and conference spaces at the lower ground.